Sustainable tourism of MallorcAlpina, sustainability, circular tourism and corporate social responsability in Mallorca (Balearic Islands)

 - Be selective in your purchases by supporting local crafts and small businesses.

 Corporate social responsability

-We are very aware that in all the MallorcAlpina activities and packages that we enjoy together, they are intimately linked to the use of the natural spaces of the Balearic archipelago.
-With this, we have the need to guarantee the long-term protection of the species and their habitats, so our children and theirs sons, can repeatedly enjoy the natural wonders of the Mediterranean.
+We are very aware that all the MallorcAlpina activities and packages that we offer, are intimately linked to the use of the natural spaces of the Balearic archipelago.
+With this in mind, we need to guarantee the long-term protection of the species and their habitats, so our children and their children can continue to enjoy the natural wonders of the Mediterranean.

-From the year 2021, we will contribute with the conservation of the environment and the territory of the islands, as well as in the social aspect with a more local scope in the Sóller valley.
-We firmly believe, that the tourism industry with all the benefits that it deposits in each of its participants: emitters, protagonists and receivers, has in turn the obligation to compensate it with the planet earth, which is always the last but the most valuable of the components.
+From 2021, we will contribute directly to the conservation of the environment of the islands, as well as in the social aspect with a particular focus on the Sóller valley.
+We firmly believe, that the tourism industry with all the benefits that it delivers in each of its participants: emitters, protagonists and receivers, has, in turn, the obligation to reimburse planet Earth, which is always the last but the most valuable of the components.
 Only in this way can the full circle of exploitation in the tourism industry be closed.

-We want to start this new stage of MallorcAlpina, committing ourselves to a financial contribution at the end of the year with two NGOs, who truly do an exceptional job in favor of nature and the people of the Balearic Islands.
+We want to start this new phase of MallorcAlpina, committing ourselves to a financial contribution at the end of the year with two NGOs, who truly do an exceptional job in favour of nature and the people of the Balearic Islands.

-The local assembly of Red Cross in Sóller
+The local assembly of the Red Cross in Sóller

-We are going to update the contents of this page, as we advance together in the commitment to achieve a more sustainable Balearic archipelago.
-We appreciate your precious help, as without it, the change would not be possible.
+We will update the contents of this page, as we advance together in the commitment to achieve a more sustainable Balearics.
+We appreciate your valuable help, as without it, the change would not be possible.